Rhodes-CS-Department/website/curriculum/plans.md

 either COMP 241 or 251 as a prerequisite.

 Students wanting to major in computer science but not beginning COMP 141 until spring of sophomore year are *highly* encouraged to take summer courses to catch up.
-The best options would be taking a COMP 142-equivalent course during the summer between sophomore and junior year, or any transferrable CS elective between junior and senior years.
+The best options would be taking a COMP 142-equivalent or COMP 172-equivalent course during the summer between sophomore and junior year, or any transferrable CS elective between junior and senior years.

 |------------------------------------------|--------------------|---|-----------------------|--------------------|